World War 3: North Korean Video Shows A Nuclear Attack On Washington, While Trump Warns Of A Looming Conflict

-Tensions between North Korea and the United States and its allies have been at an all time high this month.
+Tensions between North Korea and the United States and its allies have been at an all-time high this month.
 The world fears that a third World War could be on the way as the leaders of both nations continue to demonstrate hostility towards one another.
-A state released video from North Korea shows exactly how the North Koreans envision World War 3, with a major attack on U.S. fleets followed by a nuclear attack on Washington.
+A state-released video from North Korea shows exactly how the North Koreans envision World War 3, with a major attack on U.S. fleets, followed by a nuclear attack on Washington, D.C.
 Check the video out for yourself:

 Of course, North Koreans have routinely released such videos in the past.
-There have been doubts over weather North Korea even possesses nuclear weapons or the technology to deliver them across the Pacific to United States soil.
-Historically, videos of this nature have seldom done little to agitate the U.S. leadership.
-But amid rising tensions in the recent month, North Korea needs to be more careful about making such threats.
+There have been doubts over weather North Korea even possesses nuclear weapons, or the technology to deliver them across the Pacific to U.S. soil.
+Historically, videos of this nature have seldom done little to agitate U.S. leadership.
+But amid rising tensions in the month of April, North Korea needs to be more careful about making such threats.
 Most experts agree that should a war break out between the two sides, North Korea wouldn’t stand a chance over its vastly superior opponents.
-And this more so now, considering how in recent months North Korea’s only powerful ally, China, has hesitated in expressing its support of the nation, showings signs of inclination towards the United States.
+And this more so now, considering how, in recent months, North Korea’s only powerful ally, China, has hesitated in expressing its support of the nation, showing signs of inclination towards the United States.

-Amid rising tensions, U.S. President Donald Trump has also hinted of World War 3 breaking out.
-Speaking in exclusive interview with Reuters on Thursday, President Trump warned that a “major, major conflict” in the region was on its way.
+Amid rising tensions, President Donald Trump has also hinted of World War 3 breaking out.
+Speaking in an exclusive interview with Reuters on Thursday, President Trump warned that a “major, major conflict” in the region was on its way.

 “There is a chance that we could end up having a major, major conflict with North Korea.
 Absolutely.”

-The 42-minute long interview took place in the Oval Office just two days prior to Trump’s 100 days in office.
+The 42-minute long interview took place in the Oval Office just two days prior to Trump’s 100 days in office anniversary.
 President Trump said that he and his administration were still looking for a non-military path, such as added economic sanctions, to deal with North Korea.
 Trump said that the U.S. would love to resolve the issue in a peaceful manner.

 “We’d love to solve things diplomatically but it’s very difficult.”